dasch-swiss/dsp-js-lib/contribution.md

 1. `npm run peer-deps`: Installs the project's peer dependencies.
 Peer dependencies are not installed with `npm install`, but have to be met before building or running the tests.
 1. `npm run test`: Runs the library's tests defined in `./karma.conf.js`.
 1. `npm run prepare-dev-publication`: prepares a dev version of the library **before** building it.
-The dev version contains code to create mocked data to be used in unit test of projects using DSP-JS-LIB.
+The dev version contains code to create mocked data to be used in unit tests of projects using DSP-JS-LIB.
 1. `npm run build`: Builds the whole library without testing and puts the files into the `./build/` folder.
 1. `npm run yalc-publish`: Builds and publishes the package to the yalc app store (local publication of the lib).
-1. `npm run npm-pack`: Tests and builds the library and then and packs the `./build/` folder into an NPM tgz package.
+1. `npm run npm-pack`: Tests and builds the library and then packs the `./build/` folder into an NPM tgz package.
 The package is moved into a `./dist/` folder.

 ### Build and Publish a Local Version